BiocuriousDIYLab/CuttlefishWranglin/cloud/docker/README.md

 mkdir /big-volume/bio-data
 ```

-Then, run a command that downloads some data
+Then, run a command that downloads some data.
+Note that you must use the absolute path to the volume on your host OS's filesystem.

 ```
 docker run -i --rm -t <image id> -v /big-volume/bio-data:/data /usr/local/ncbi/sra-tools/bin/fastq-dump --outdir /data --gzip --split-files ERR1294016